Imbernoulli/Learn2Design-2026/README.md

 ## How it works

 - Each month we publish 10 new public topologies.
-Submissions are scored on the average best loss across all 10.
+Submissions are scored on the average best loss across all 10 of them.
+- Your score will get published to that month's leaderboard.
-- Every run gets 4 hours of wall-clock time on a single A100 (or equivalent), no internet, fixed Python environment.
+- Every topology run gets 4 hours of wall-clock time on a single A100 GPU with an AMD EPYC 7302 CPU.
 - The final leaderboard is decided on 10 held-out private topologies that are never published.
-- Final score = mean best-loss reached on the 10 private problems.
+- Your final score will be the mean of the best loss reached on the 10 private problems.
+Lower is better.

-A "topology" fixes the wiring of optical components; you only optimize the continuous parameters attached to it.
+A "topology" fixes the choice of optical components for a UIFO; you only optimize the continuous parameters attached to it.
+These could be laser power, mirror reflectivity, grid distance, etc..

 ---